SonicJobs Logo

 The Role

-We’re looking for an interdisciplinary engineer who sits at the intersection of robotics, machine learning, simulation, and medical imaging.
+This role sits at the intersection of robotics, machine learning, simulation, and medical imaging.
 You will work across the full stack of autonomy—from perception and scene understanding to planning, control, and deployment on real robotic systems.
-You’ll leverage large-scale simulated and real-world datasets to train and evaluate deep learning models that enable robots to understand anatomy, reason about intervention strategies, and safely operate in highly constrained environments.
+You will leverage large-scale datasets to train and evaluate deep learning models that enable robots to understand anatomy, reason about intervention strategies, and safely operate a robot in highly constrained human vasculatures.
+This role is primarily focused on machine learning, but is interdisciplinary and will also involve simulation, medical imaging, and robotics.

 You Have